Prudent walk in dimension six and higher: Definitions and results

 We conjecture that the upper critical dimension for the prudent walk is precisely five.
 This implies that it is \textit{strictly greater} than for the self-avoiding walk, which has upper critical dimension four.
 Our conjecture is supported by the following considerations.

-One argument used to predict $d = 4$ as the upper critical dimension for the self-avoiding walk is that the expected number of times two independent simple random walk starting from the origin intersect is finite if $d > 4$ and infinite if $d \leq 4$.
-We then compute the expected number of times two simple random walks starting from the origin `see each other' and show that this quantity is finite if $d > 5$ and infinite if $d \leq 5$.
-By analogy with the self-avoiding walk, this suggests that the upper critical dimension for the prudent walk is five.
+It is generally expected that the prudent bubble diagram in Definition \ref{def:PrudentBubble} is finite whenever the corresponding prudent \emph{random walk} bubble diagram $\|C_1\ast C_1\ast \1\|_\infty$ is finite.
+Indeed, the latter is finite if and only if $d>5$, because $(C\ast C)(x)\approx |x|^{4-d}$ and this is summable over $x\in e_1\Z$ whenever $4-d<-1$.
+This suggests that also the (ordinary) prudent bubble diagram is infinite for $d\le5$.

-We provide a sketch of the computation.
-Let $(X^i(t))_{t \in \mathbb{N}_0}$, for $i=1,2$, be two independent simple random walks starting from the origin, let $\mathbb E$ denote their expectation, let $X^i_j$ denote the $j$th coordinate of the simple random walks.
-Using the Markov property and reversibility, we have that
+Alternatively, one may study the expected number of times that two simple random walks ``see each other'': Let $(X^1(t))_{t \in \mathbb{N}_0}$, $(X^2(t))_{t \in \mathbb{N}_0}$ be two independent simple random walks starting from the origin, and let $X^i_j$ denote the $j$th coordinate of $X^i$.
+By the Markov property and reversibility,